 House sitting can offer you the opportunity to work for yourself, explore new places, and meet new people.

-With a stranger essentially lending you their home for a few days, weeks, or months in exchange for you looking after it, house sitting is a fast-growing trend among people looking to travel on a shoestring and/or escape a monotonous daily routine.
+With a stranger essentially lending you their home for a few days, weeks, or months in exchange for you looking after it, house sitting is a fast-growing trend among people looking to travel on a shoestring and/or escape a daily routine

 Some opportunities (mainly those based in the UK) are paid, while opportunities to travel abroad might not pay but will give you the chance to stay in free accommodation and see a new country.

-The responsibilities of a house sitter will depend on the requests of the homeowner, but can include things like looking after pets, cleaning, setting TV programmes to record, and keeping a close eye on the property’s CCTV.
+Your responsibilities will depend on the homeowner’s requests, but can include looking after pets, cleaning, setting TV programmes to record, and keeping a close eye on the property’s CCTV.

 Companies like Bark.com offer house sitters the opportunity to meet clients looking for their services.
-It’s free to sign up and you’ll only pay to contact people you’re interested in house sitting for.
-Then, once you’ve obtained their details, there’s nothing more to pay.
+It’s free to sign up, and you’ll only pay to contact people you’re interested in house sitting for.
+Once you’ve obtained their details, there’s nothing more to pay.

-Note: Before committing to a house sitting opportunity, it’s a good idea to be clear on who’s responsible if anything goes wrong with the house or a pet; you or the owner.
+Note: Before committing to a house sitting opportunity, it’s a good idea to be clear on who’s responsible if anything goes wrong with the house, a pet, yourself, or the owner.

 There can be blurred lines over whether your freelance status makes you responsible for the service you’re providing or whether you’re seen as more of an employee by the person paying for the service.